 Today you arrive in Bogota.
 Our team will be waiting to transfer you to your hotel.
-After a short briefing, there are no more activities planned and you can take the time to rest and explore Bogota on foot.
+After a short briefing, there are no more activities planned for today and you can take the time to rest.

 In the morning we visit the San Agustín Archeological Park which was declared a World Heritage Site declared by the UNESCO in 1995.
 In the San Agustín Archeological Park we find the largest group of religious monuments and megalithic sculptures in South America amist a wild, spectacular landscape.
 Gods and mythical animals are skilfully represented in styles ranging from abstract to realist.
 These works of art display the creativity and imagination of a northern Andean culture that flourished from the 1st to the 8th century.
 After lunch we visit the wonderful Colombian massif and the strait of the Magadalena River where a spectacular rocky gorge forces the river to pass through only 2.2m/7.2ft.
 We return to the hotel and the evening is free.